See which schools offer LPN programs in Idaho

 Twin Falls (ID) LPN Programs

-Required LPN Classes in Idaho
+Required Classes in Idaho LPN Programs

 How to Become an LPN in Idaho